NithinRachakonda/Internship/README.md

-# Effect of Hole Size and Other Parameters in Bio-Inspired Structures
+# Size Effect in Bio-Inspired Structures: Effect of Hole Size and Other Parameters
 Python code for FEA analysis and Matlab code for strain mapping.